William Thomas Jr.

 William Thomas Jr. (November 8, 1947 – November 14, 2020) was an American actor.

 From 1991 to 1992, he played Vanessa Huxtable's fiancé Dabnis Brickey on the NBC sitcom The Cosby Show, during the eighth and final season.

 Prior to his work on The Cosby Show, Thomas portrayed Cool Charles on the critically acclaimed but short-lived 1987-1988 CBS comedy-drama Frank's Place, which starred Tim Reid and his wife Daphne Maxwell Reid.
 He also portrayed Det.
 William Donald Potts on Steven Bochco's widely panned 1990 ABC musical-drama Cop Rock.
-He also played Mr. Laskin on the "My Big Brother" episode of "Family Matters".
+He later played Mr. Laskin on the "My Big Brother" episode of Family Matters, as well as appearing in episodes of The Fresh Prince of Bel-Air, Star Trek: The Next Generation, Home Improvement, and Hangin' with Mr. Cooper.

 Before coming to Hollywood, he appeared on Broadway in Godspell, Your Arms Are Too Short to Box with God, and as Jacob in the original production of La Cage aux Folles.

 Thomas also appeared on The Bold and the Beautiful in 2005 as an INS agent.
-Movie credits include Mambo Kings, Bruce Almighty, and Christmas with the Kranks.
+Movie credits include Mambo Kings, Bruce Almighty, and Surviving Christmas.

+Personal Life and Death

+Thomas was also an ordained minister.
+He died on November 14, 2020 at age 73 after a series of health issues.